 Define a Worker::new function that takes an id number and returns a Worker instance that holds the id and a thread spawned with an empty closure.

-In ThreadPool::new, use the for loop counter to generate an id, create a new Worker with that id, and store the worker in the vector.
+In ThreadPool::new, use the for loop counter to generate an id, create a new Worker with that id, and store the Worker in the vector.

 If you’re up for a challenge, try implementing these changes on your own before looking at the code in Listing 20-15.